 Alienation of Māori land began before British sovereignty was proclaimed over New Zealand in 1840.
 Missionary organisations, private settlers and New South Wales land speculators all entered into various kinds of land transactions with Māori.
-For example, the Te Rarawa chief Nōpera Pana-kareao arranged with the Church Missionary Society for 1,000 acres (405 hectares) to be set aside at Kaitāia for the mission.
+For example, Te Rarawa chief Nōpera Pana-kareao arranged with the Church Missionary Society for 1,000 acres (405 hectares) to be set aside at Kaitāia for the mission.
 There were numerous similar arrangements wherever missions were located.

 Commercial arrangements made land available for cutting timber or building wharves and jetties.
 Some Pākehā settlers, whalers and businessmen married to Māori women arranged with local chiefs to set land aside for their families.
 There were also many speculator transactions.
 New South Wales businessmen made all kinds of deals with Māori, probably in the hope of obtaining equitable (or ‘weak’) interests which could be converted into ‘strong’ legal or Crown-granted interests after British sovereignty was proclaimed.